New paper!

 Sylvain

 A friend recently asked me to explain her the concept behind MapReduce.
 The last time we saw each other, I had no time to do that, so I now use my blog for this purpose.
 Map and reduce are particular functions that can be found we in numerous functional languages (such as python, ocaml, etc.).
-Map is a function that takes as input an other function, let’s say and a data structure (most of the time a sequence), that calls the function on each of the structure’s items and returns a list of the return values.
-Here is an example: […]
+Map is a function that takes as input an other function, let’s say $latex f$ and a data structure (most of the time a sequence), that calls the function $latex f$ on each of the structure’s items and returns a list of the return values. […]

 Read More